LEAP: Learning Environment for Advanced Programming

 Large amounts of independent study will deepen students’ experiences.
 However, students will participate in shared learning experiences daily.
 They will work in small groups with others pursuing the same coursework.
 In addition, students will work in larger groups on thematic projects and discussions.
 The themes will serve to connect students’ work beyond their immediate courses and will cross grade level and age.
 These projects and discussions will provide students opportunities to work together within the community of the school in intellectual pursuits, contributing to a shared learning environment and support network.
 This will complement service learning projects.

 How are students identified for LEAP?

 This is a multi-dimensional process that considers the whole-child and includes quantitative and qualitative measures.
-Highly Gifted students are identified as such through extreme scores on normed tests.
-To determine the level at which a student is functioning academically, above-grade tests are necessary.
-This raises the ceiling of the test so students have opportunity to demonstrate how much they know beyond grade level.
-Other dimensions of the identification process are currently being considered.
-CHCCS will seek input from stakeholders throughout fall and winter of 2019-20 as the process is revised.
-The process will be communicated to the public.
-Updates will be presented to the BOE for review during the spring of 2020.
+LEAP students are identified with a variety of measures including evidence of extreme scores on nationally and locally normed tests.
+To determine the level at which a student is functioning academically, above-grade achievement tests are necessary.
+This raises the ceiling of the test so students have the opportunity to demonstrate how much they know beyond grade level.
+Aptitude tests are also used to determine level of need.

 What electives are available?

 The LEAP format provides students an opportunity to take specials and

 electives with the heterogeneous population of the host school.
 This structure provides the students opportunities to interact with their age peers.

 How does programming support social and emotional learning?